wawandas/data-table-component/README.md

 I spent a bit more time but most of cases were handeled.

 - To implement fixed header and first column I used CSS3 approach. (perfect work in Chrome other browsers did not check)
-- Rendering of table should be improved,  I'll check solution in internet.
 - Checkboxes in first column are not active.
 - UI not finished